dyz1027543829/learngit/readme.txt

-GIit is a version control system.
+GIit is a distributed version control system,
 Git is free software.